mawall7/ChatBasicApp/ChatBasicApp/readme.txt

-﻿
+﻿- Main purpose was to make an integrated sproject including testing project of asyncronous mothods.

-- One purpose of this project was to explore implementations of socket in a local chat application.
+- Another purpose of this project was to explore implementations of socket in a local chat application.

-The things that has to be handled are
+1) The challenges needed to be handled for the application were:

 - receiving messages from the socket.
-- sending and writing messages.
+- sending
 - handle disconnects from the remote.
+- printing and processing messages through decoupled ui (console ui or WPF/ MAUI is your choice).

+2) The testing challenges needed to be handled were:
+	- implement a testing friendly environment
+	- set up the tests, mocks (pretty straitforward)
+	- setting up asyncronous tests.

-Message handling has to be done correclty, due to that received data will be stored in the client receivedbuffer and will still be there until it is Received(), but, if other code for instance in the UI-thread will be executed, meanwhile new messages are sent from remote, there may be a delay untill next Receive() execution.
+1) Message handling has to be done correclty, due to that received data will be stored in the client receivedbuffer and will still be there until it is Received(), but, if other code for instance in the UI-thread will be executed, meanwhile new messages are sent from remote, there may be a delay untill next Receive() execution.
 Unlike if you are declaring receiving listening in a completely different task with Task.Run